minvws/nl-covid19-notification-app-website/es/over-corona.md

 layout: content
 lang: en
 showHomeBtn: true
-title: Over Corona
+title: About Corona
 ---

-# Over Corona
+# About Corona

-Wil je het nieuws en ontwikkelingen over het coronavirus weten ga dan naar de [rijksoverheidswebsite](https://www.rijksoverheid.nl/onderwerpen/coronavirus-covid-19) of het [coronadashboard](https://coronadashboard.rijksoverheid.nl).
+Would like to know more the Coronavirus please check [government.nl](https://www.government.nl/) or the [coronadashboard](https://coronadashboard.rijksoverheid.nl).